3934 Old Elm Dr. SE

 Kentwood, MI 49512

-Other plans call for a national education and training program for U.S. history teachers to help them to acquaint, engage, captivate and educate high school students with America's rich heritage of social and economic justice.
-We hope to produce and disperse our class tested and higher level educational resource materials including "Rags to Riches: Game of the Gilded Age" with the "The Best Little High School History Teacher's Handbook" hands-on learning materials and techniques to teachers and educators in the public and private sector through training seminars and an on-line site.
-Other future endeavors include producing two table top glossy photographic books of West Michigan and the nation's labor heritage with accompanying DVD's.
-Another project involves working with other groups to discover, document and mark historic sites with permanent historical markers, murals and neighborhood exhibits at various sites around the country.
-Ultimately, the Museum of Popular American History is planned to highlight four themes in American history, work, leisure, politics and religion to be located in West Michigan.
+Other plans call for a local and national education and training program for U.S. history teachers to help them engage, captivate and educate high school students with America's rich heritage of social and economic justice and democracy.
+We hope to produce and disperse our high school class tested and higher level educational resource materials including "Rags to Riches: Game of the Gilded Age" with the "The Best Little High School History Teacher's Handbook Ever Written" hands-on learning materials and techniques to teachers and educators in the public and private sector through area training conferences, seminars, and an on-line site.
+Other future endeavors include producing two coffee table top glossy photographic books of West Michigan and the nation's labor heritage with accompanying DVD's.
+Another project involves working with other groups to discover, document and mark historic sites with permanent historical markers, murals and neighborhood exhibits at various sites locally and around the country.
+Ultimately, the Museum of Popular American History, to be located in Grand Rapids or Muskegon, is planned to highlight four themes in American history, work, leisure, politics and religion.

 Education – Other, Fraternal Organizations & Clubs, Human Rights, Trade Associations